locustio/locust/docs/writing-a-locustfile.rst

     Wait time can only constrain the throughput, not launch new Users to reach the target.
 So, in our example, the throughput will be less than 500 if the time for the task iteration exceeds 10 seconds.

-    Wait time is applied *after* task execution, so if you have a high spawn rate/ramp up you may end up exceeding your target during rampup.
+    Wait time is applied *after* task execution, so if you have a high spawn rate/ramp up you may end up exceeding your target during ramp-up.

     Wait times apply to *tasks*, not requests.
-If you, for example, specify `wait_time = constant_throughput(2)` and do two requests in your tasks your request rate/RPS will be 4 per User.
+For example, if you specify `wait_time = constant_throughput(2)` and do two requests in your tasks, your request rate/RPS will be 4 per User.

 It's also possible to declare your own wait_time method directly on your class.
 For example, the following User class would sleep for one second, then two, then three, etc.